 Who knows more about weddings than the people who journey through the couple’s entire day with them?
 After attending hundreds of weddings, these five photographers have seen what works well and what does not.

-In our last blog post, we reached out to local photographers who have shot at HORIZONS for advice on selecting the right person to capture your day.
+In Advice from a Wedding Photographer: Part 1, we reached out to local photographers who have shot at HORIZONS for advice on selecting the right person to capture your day.
 We are pleased to share more of their insights about the wedding planning process and the wedding day with you!

 Booking a photographer should be one of the first steps in the planning process.
 Once a photographer has been booked, setting a timeline is next (Amber Henry Photography).